danwing/cidfi/draft-wing-cidfi.md

 The network element send network performance information to the server which is intended to influence the sender'ss traffic rate (such as improving or reducing fidelity of the audio or video).
-In the figure below the CIDFI-aware edge router informs the client of reduced bandwidth and the client informs the server using CIDFI.
+In the figure below the CNE informs the client of reduced bandwidth and the client informs the server using CIDFI.

 ~~~~~ aasvg